- Premium features included

 The preference center (where subscribers manage their own settings) needs an Advanced plan.
 Forms connect seamlessly with automations and support custom fields for detailed profiling.
 The builder’s intuitive, but I sometimes need custom CSS when brands want something specific beyond the standard options.

 My personal MailerLite website builder review in short?
 It gets the job done well.
-It comes with landing pages templates, custom domains, SEO controls, password protection, code injection, and A/B testing.
+It comes with landing page templates, custom domains, SEO controls, password protection, code injection, and A/B testing.

 Basic click tracking shows where people click—helpful but not deep analytics.
 I’ve built component libraries (heroes, testimonials, pricing) that I drop into new pages with my own domain quickly.